-One of these large shorebird species is the Whimbrel (Numenius phaeopus), a medium- to long-distance migrant that can be found in coastal Massachusetts from July through late September as they migrate southward from their Arctic and sub-Arctic breeding grounds.
-While in Massachusetts, they spend almost all of their time in the saltmarsh feeding on fiddler crabs—an important staple in their diet.
-After replenishing their energy reserves, Whimbrels in Massachusetts will typically make a non-stop, trans-oceanic flight to their wintering grounds in the Caribbean Islands and northern South America.
+Our local curlew, the one that frequents eastern Massachusetts in the late summer and fall, is called the Whimbrel (Numenius phaeopus).
+Manomet is studying Whimbrel migrations to help understand where and when conservation actions are needed to improve the life-supporting conditions on the ground for this and all shorebirds.
+From July through late September, Whimbrels migrate southward from their Arctic and sub-Arctic breeding grounds and some spend up to a month with us along our coast.
+While in Massachusetts, Whimbrel spend almost all of their time in the saltmarshes feeding on fiddler crabs—an important staple in their diet.
+After replenishing their energy reserves, Whimbrels in Massachusetts will typically make a non-stop, trans-oceanic flight to their wintering grounds in the Caribbean Islands or all the way to the north coast of South America.

-Whimbrel populations are particularly vulnerable to decline, given their dependence on coastal resources as well as being targeted by hunters in the tropics.
-Given these pressing issues, Manomet and our project partners have identified Whimbrel as a current priority for conservation and research.
-Thankfully, through the use of innovative technology, there are new, efficient solutions for answering some of the remaining mysteries of the Whimbrel’s life history.
+Whimbrel populations are particularly vulnerable to decline, given their adaptation to specific food resources, dependence on vulnerable coastal habitats, and exposure to hunting on their wintering grounds.
+Given these concerns, Manomet and our project partners have identified Whimbrel as a current priority for conservation and research.
+Through the use of new and emerging tracking technology, we are now able to understand more about what it takes to support Whimbrel populations and answer some of the remaining mysteries of the Whimbrel’s life history.

 “This bird is an ambassador for the health of a larger system.”Brad Winn - Director of Shorebird Habitat Management